BlinkTagInc/gtfs-tts/README.md

 `y` if correct
 `n` if incorrect
 `r` to repeat the stop name
+`e` to end reading stop names (will export what you have processed thus far)

 After it is complete, GTFS Text-to-Speech will export a version of the GTFS where stops with incorrect pronunciation have `***NEEDS VALUE***` added to the `tts_stop_name` column in `stops.txt`.
 Using this exported stops.txt, you can manually correct each stop that needs a `tts_stop_name` value.